You are here

 If you're aged 60 or over and receiving care, or a friend or family member of someone who is, we want you to tell us about the care you’ve received, good or bad.
 Our inspectors can’t be everywhere at once and your information will help us decide when, where and what to inspect.
 By telling us about your experiences, you could stop poor care happening to someone else.

 Many older people using health and social care services have experienced both good and bad care.

 Standards of care

 Some services work especially hard to listen to and support older people and their concerns.

 What to do if you experience poor care

 If you experience poor care, you should contact the service provider in the first instance.
 By law, all health and social care services must have a complaints procedure.

-If you are unhappy with the response, there are further steps you can take.
-The organisation you will need to contact will depend on who the provider is.
+If you're unhappy with the response, there are further steps you can take.
+The organisation you'll need to contact will depend on who the provider is.
 Find out more about how you can make a complaint.